a group of pills and a parsley leaf

 It is important to have a daily intake of a multitude of vitamins.
 Vitamin D is a very important addition to your diet; many people in our current digital age spend little time outdoors rather they spend most of their time behind a computer, so it is very important that a direct vitamin D intake is administered, up to 1,000 IU a day is recommended.

-The benefits of vitamin D are vast; from absorbing calcium and preventing weakness in bones and your muscular system as you get older; a deficiency in vitamin D has been linked to heightened risks of colon cancer, and it is suggested that men with low levels of vitamin D are significantly more likely to have a heart attack than men without.
-However, as with most things, there, of course, is side-effects; if you have too high an intake of vitamin D it can cause significant levels of lethargy and muscle weakness, it is recommended you stay at the prescribed limit unless your doctor advises you to take higher levels of the vitamin.
+The benefits of vitamin D are vast; from absorbing calcium and preventing weakness in bones and your muscular system as you get older, a deficiency in vitamin D has been linked to heightened risks of colon cancer, and it is suggested that men with low levels of vitamin D are significantly more likely to have a heart attack than men without.
+However, as with most things, there are, of course, side effects; if you have too high an intake of vitamin D, it can cause significant levels of lethargy and muscle weakness.
+It is recommended that you stay at the prescribed limit unless your doctor advises you to take higher levels of the vitamin.

-There are of course plentiful natural solutions for a source of vitamin D which include cod liver oil tablets, dairy products like milk, cheese, and yogurt, and other food items like salmon, sardines, and cod.
+There are plentiful natural sources of vitamin D, which include cod liver oil tablets, dairy products like milk, cheese, and yogurt, and other food items like salmon, sardines, and cod.
+These food-first approaches are a core theme in our guide to natural supplements for shaping your body — whole-food sources often outperform isolated compounds.

 a person holding a cup and a blister of pills